Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Monte Carlo simulations for other random graph models

 2. \textit{Watts-Strogatz model}.
-The model is introduced by D. J. Watts and S. Strogatz in 1998, and it catches certain common properties of real life complex networks by having the small world property, high clustering and short average path lengths \cite{ws:98}.
+The model was introduced by D. J. Watts and S. Strogatz in 1998, and it catches certain common properties of real-life complex networks by having the small world property, high clustering, and short average path lengths \cite{ws:98}.
 The description of watts\textunderscore strogatz\textunderscore graph function in NetworkX reference page is as follows: \textit{First create a ring over $n$ nodes.
 Then each node in the ring is joined to its $k$ nearest neighbors (or $k-1$ neighbors if is odd).
-Then shortcuts are created by replacing some edges as follows: for each edge $(u,v)$ in the underlying “$n$-ring with $k$ nearest neighbors” with probability $p$ replace it with a new edge $(u,w)$ with uniformly random choice of existing node $w$.}
+Then shortcuts are created by replacing some edges as follows: for each edge $(u,v)$ in the underlying “$n$-ring with $k$ nearest neighbors” with probability $p$ (rewiring probability) replace it with a new edge $(u,w)$ with uniformly random choice of existing node $w$.}